A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

 we obtain:

 The price of European call option with different strike prices $K$ are shown in Figure \ref{fig:fig_call_option_pricing}

-Of course, any form can be assumed for $\sigma(T-t)$, but, from a practical point of view a step-wise volatility structure is usually considered.
-Indeed, if we consider monthly fixed delivery, such as $M0,M1,\dots,M36$, with $M=36$ delivery dates $\left\{T_{j}\right\}_{j=1}^{M}$, the volatility function assumes the following form:
+Despite any form can be assumed for $\sigma(T-t)$, from a practical point of view a step-wise volatility structure is usually considered.
+Indeed, if we take a monthly partition of the time interval $\left[t_{0},T\right]$ with dates $t_{0}=T_{0}<\dots,T_{j-1}<T_{j}<\dots<T_{M}=T$, the volatility function assumes the following form:

-where $\sigma_{j} \in \R^{+}$ and $I_j = \left(T_{j-1},T_{j}\right]$ and where $T_{j}$ is the delivery of the $j$-th contract.
-As mentioned before, we typically do not observe monthly products but quarters, season and yearly contract.
-On the other hand it is possible to extract from the available market products the monthly quotations.
-The data preparation methodology and the calibration algorithm we use to estimate $\sigma_{j}$ is discussed in Section \ref{sec:calibration}.